-Note: This is a wrapper for lwmem_malloc_ex function.
-It operates in default LwMEM instance and uses first available region for memory operations lwmem_calloc(nitems, size)
+This is a wrapper for lwmem_malloc_ex function.
+It operates in default LwMEM instance and uses first available region for memory operations lwmem_calloc (nitems, size)

-• size - [in] Size to allocate in units of bytes
+• [in] size: Size to allocate in units of bytes

-Note: This is a wrapper for lwmem_calloc_ex function.
-It operates in default LwMEM instance and uses first available region for memory operations lwmem_realloc(ptr, size)
+This is a wrapper for lwmem_calloc_ex function.
+It operates in default LwMEM instance and uses first available region for memory operations lwmem_realloc (ptr, size)

-- nitems [in] Number of elements to be allocated - size [in] Size of each element, in units of bytes lwmem_realloc_s(ptrptr, size)
+- [in] nitems: Number of elements to be allocated - [in] size: Size of each element, in units of bytes lwmem_realloc_s (ptrptr, size)